 The CUPE job evaluation program is provided without cost.

-This includes the following parts of the CUPE programs which are jointly established and will be implemented and administered by the parties.
+This includes the following parts of the CUPE programs which are jointly established and will be implemented and administered by the parties:

-- job analysis and job description
+- Job analysis and job description

-- evaluation process
+- Evaluation process

-- implementation process
+- Implementation process

-- maintenance process
+- Maintenance process

 All staff from the various CUPE branches will be provided on an “as needed” basis.

-- A trained committee in evaluating jobs
+- A committee trained in how to evaluate jobs

 - An ongoing process for evaluating new jobs and reclassification requests